JungeAlexander/cocoscore/doc/example/example.md

 could be replaced by tokens `MYGENETOKEN` and `MYDISEASETOKEN`, respectively:

 ```
-MYGENETOKEN mutations inpatients with MYDISEASETOKEN.
+MYGENETOKEN mutations in patients with MYDISEASETOKEN.
 ```

 This strategy is followed in our `demo.tsv` example dataset.